Register to Vote

 Eligibility to Vote

-Registering to vote is a fairly simple process when compared to years past.
-Currently, you are eligible to vote as long as you can answer yes to the following statements:
+Registering to vote is a simple process.
+You are eligible to vote as long as you can answer "yes" to the following statements:

 - You have been a Rowan County resident for 30 days prior to an election.

 - You are a U.S. Citizen either by birth or naturalization.

 - You are 18 years of age or will be as of the date of the next November Election.

 - A prospective voter can submit a registration form up to two years before his/her 18th birthday, if and only if he/she will be 18 at the time of the next general election.
 17 year-olds may vote in a primary election if they will be 18 at the time of the general election.